Prothrombin Time and INR

 approved a home test for prothrombin time (PT).
 If you need a PT test frequently and for a long time, you may want to ask your doctor if this home test is an option for you.

 - A PT is done at the same time of day

-each time so test results can check whether the right dose of medicine is being
+each time so test results can check whether the right dose of warfarin is being

 used to prevent blood clots.

 partial thromboplastin time (PTT), measures other clotting factors.
 Partial

 thromboplastin time and prothrombin time are often done at the same time to

 check for bleeding problems.
 To learn more, see the topic

 levels are checked along with other liver tests, such as aspartate

 aminotransferase and alanine aminotransferase to check how the liver is